peterstamps/TAPO-camera-ONVIF-RTSP-and-AI-Object-Recognition-C-/README.md

 5. You may see a few times this repeated message.
 Just ignore it: libpng warning: iCCP: known incorrect sRGB profile
 6. Use key q to close the program or CTRL-C in the console/terminal

+You get the best results on a Tapo camera using stream2 (1280 x 720 pixels) on a Raspberry pi 4 (4GB ram) 64 bit Bookworm.
+Tapo Stream1 is 4 times! more pixels (2560x1440) to process and a little too heavy for the pi 4, maybe pi 5 will have no issues.

 To compile/Adapt the C++ program.
 Download the repository and install the prerequisites.